The Sweet Debate: Carbs from Fruits vs. Desserts

 Added Sugars

 One key difference is the presence of added sugars in desserts.
 Refined sugars can significantly increase calories without providing essential nutrients.
-Consider a slice of chocolate cake, which can have around 300 calories, primarily from sugar and fats, leading to an energy spike but little nutritional value.
+Consider a slice of chocolate cake, which can have around 300 calories, primarily from sugar and fats.
+This can lead to an energy spike but offers little nutritional value.

 Nutritional Void